 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-BittWare, Inc.'s score of 27 is higher than 52% of the industry.
+BittWare, Inc.'s score of 27 is lower than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 BittWare, Inc., headquartered in the US, currently does not have specific carbon emissions data available for recent years, as indicated by the absence of reported figures.
 The company is a current subsidiary of Koch Industries, LLC, which may influence its climate commitments and emissions reporting.
 While BittWare has not set specific reduction targets or initiatives, it is important to note that emissions data may be inherited from its parent company, which is known for its sustainability efforts.
 The emissions performance data cascaded from Koch Industries, LLC, at a cascade level of 2, may provide insights into the broader corporate climate strategy.
 BittWare's commitment to climate action is not explicitly detailed, but as part of a larger corporate family, it may align with industry standards and practices in reducing carbon footprints.
 The company is encouraged to adopt science-based targets and engage in initiatives such as the Carbon Disclosure Project (CDP), which is linked to its parent company, Molex, LLC, at a cascade level of 1.
 In summary, while specific emissions data and reduction targets for BittWare, Inc. are currently unavailable, its affiliation with Koch Industries, LLC suggests potential alignment with broader climate commitments and sustainability practices within the industry.